polyaxon/polyaxon/site/docs/intro/tensorboard/single-tensorboard.md

 polyaxon run --hub tensorboard:single-run -P uuid=UUID
 ```

-This component version will load the outputs and prepare them for a Tensorboard service.
-This is usually useful for finished experiments.
+This component version will download the outputs and prepare them for a Tensorboard service, usually this version is useful for finished experiments.

 ## Start Tensorboard directly from the artifacts store